OpenSource-For-Freedom/CYBER_OPS/README.md

 The **Hard3n_Linux** repository is dedicated to enhancing the security and functionality of Linux systems.
 This document outlines the **pre-release activities** that need to be completed before we finalize the project release.
 These tasks are designed to reinforce the system's security posture, improve performance, and streamline user management.

-We’ve included colorful, detailed descriptions for each task to give you a better understanding of their importance.
-With this, you’ll be ready to dive deep into system hardening and optimization, ensuring your system is secure, stable, and efficient.
+We’ve included colorfully fun, detailed descriptions for each task to give you a better understanding of their importance.
+With this, you’ll be ready to dive deep into Debian system hardening and optimization, ensuring your system is secure,  a tight button of fun, stable, and efficient.
+Availability and Security is our goal.

 ---